DonTron-prog/agent_sre/code-rag/README.md

 ### 1. Data Ingestion (Required First Step)

-Before querying, you need to populate the Chroma vector database with the CodeInsight dataset.
+Before querying, you need to populate the Chroma vector database with the necessary data.

+#### a) Code Error Data

 ```bash
 python src/scripts/ingest.py